Typst

 History

-Typst was developed since 2019[5] and first published in 2022 by Laurenz Mädje and Martin Haug for their masters theses at Technische Universität Berlin.[15][16]
-In March 2023, the Typst compiler was released as open-source, and Typst simultaneously announced the beta version of its web app.[17]
-As of 2025, the app does not use the beta label anymore.
+Typst has been developed since 2019[4] and was first published in 2022 by Laurenz Mädje and Martin Haug for their master's theses at Technische Universität Berlin.[15][16]
+In March 2023, the Typst compiler was released as open-source, and the beta version of its web app was simultaneously announced.[17]
+As of 2025, the web app is out of beta.[citation needed]

 According to GitHub, Typst was the second fastest-growing programming language by percentage in 2025.[18]